 A few years ago I realised that life is not infinite, and you have to make your dreams come true now!
 I decided to do the 'FashionStylist' course with specialization 'Wardrobe planner and Personal Shopper'.

-In the meanwhile, The SuperStyler has been operational for four years and I have built a substantial customer base.
+In the meanwhile, The SuperStyler has been operational for several years and I have built a substantial customer base.
 I hope I can count you in soon!

 Name: Mia Claes